 Plus one of my favorite posts ever is up on Bravely today.

 Because what kind of communications strategist would I be if I couldn’t pull off a mini PR blitz on our reveal day?!
-Big thanks to Angela Moore, Elizabeth O’Brien and Jonathan and Brad for so generously playing along!
+Big thanks to Angela Moore and Elizabeth O’Brien for so generously playing along!

 Over to You!